Privacy Policy

 5. Data Retention

-We retain your personal information for as long as necessary to fulfil the purposes outlined in this Privacy Policy, unless a longer retention period is required or permitted by law.
-The criteria used to determine our retention periods include:
+We retain your personal information only for as long as necessary for the purposes described in this policy.
+Specific retention periods are:

 We will securely delete or anonymise your personal information when it is no longer needed for the purposes for which it was collected.